 surviving partner means the surviving spouse or de facto partner of a deceased partner;

-surviving partner’s land means land belonging to or occupied by a surviving partner in the circumstances described in subsection (2)(b).
+surviving partner’s land means land belonging to or occupied by a surviving partner in the circumstances described in subsection (2)(b) or (4A)(b).

+(2A) Subsection (2) applies in relation to prescribed charges that are not Water Corporation charges.

 (2) If —

 (a) immediately before the death of a spouse or de facto partner of a surviving partner, the deceased partner had a registered entitlement in respect of land; and